Sunday, December 19, 2021

 Suggestions

-We suggest you set aside a couple of evenings or an entire empty afternoon to race through all of Monty and Me.
+We suggest you set aside a couple of evenings or an entire empty afternoon to race through all of Monty & Me.
 With a plethora of characters and a convoluted plot full of surprising twists and turns, you may even want to take notes.

 Set in England, you will also run into new vocabulary words but they don't slow the reader down - just don't test me on too many of them.